ThomasDepian/MarbleEvolution/README.md

 ## How to play
 ### Human mode
 Once the game has launched left-click somewhere in the game-frame to adjust the direction and the power with which the marble should launch.
-The colored line shows you the approximate direction and the text in the lower right corner tells you with which power the marble launches.
+The coloured line shows you the approximate direction and the text in the lower right corner tells you with which power the marble launches.
 The higher the power, the faster the marble moves.
-The text below the game-frame shows you some basic information about the current state of the marble.
 By releasing the mouse, the marble launches.
-Once launched, the marble can be resetted at any time by left-clicking again inside the game-frame.
+The text below or next to the game-frame shows you some basic information about the distance to the goal and the best distance reached so far.
 ### AI mode
 Once the game has launched a left-click inside the game-frame starts the simulation.

 ## Configuration
-Various settings can be configurated without touching the code.
+Various settings can be configured without touching the code.
 There exists a folder `config` with two `.yaml` files: `config.yaml` and `default.yaml`, both containing some configuration values for the game.
 At startup, the `config.yaml` will be loaded and serves as the initial configuration, whereas `default.yaml` is just a backup copy in case you mess up the configuration.
 The game contains also several ways of changing some values (as for example the mutation rate) 'on the fly'.
 Just change the values on the webpage.
-The changes take affect once you press `Start`.
+The changes take affect once you press `Reload to apply configuration`.
 Please note that the configuration **will not be saved**, unless you manually copy the configuration values into the file `config.yaml`.

 **The possibility to change other settings and save the current configuration will be added in future versions.**
-**The verbose console is still under development and produces currently no output.**

 ## Project setup
 ### Prerequisites